Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Computational Method for BLRHL

-A belief in high-dimensional classification is that most features are irrelevant and therefore most coefficients concentrate very close to 0 in a local mode of posterior.
-It is therefore useless to update them very often.
+A belief in high-dimensional classification is that most features are irrelevant and therefore most coefficients concentrate very close to 0 in a local mode of the posterior; it is therefore useless to update them very often.
 A useful computational trick for reducing computation time is that, for each iteration of Gibbs sampling, we update only those features with $\sigma_j$ greater than a small threshold $\zeta$ without much loss of efficiency.
 However, even a fairly small $\zeta$ can cut off many coefficients from being updated.
-The consequence is that the computation time for each iteration of Gibbs sampling is reduced substantially, since we can reuse from the last iteration the sum of a large number of $x_{i,j}\delta_{j,c}$ related to those small coefficients, which are to be fixed.
+The consequence of this is that the computation time for each iteration of Gibbs sampling is reduced substantially, since we can reuse from the last iteration the sum of a large number of $x_{i,j}\delta_{j,c}$ related to those small coefficients, which are to be fixed.
 We call this trick \textbf{restricted Gibbs sampling}.
 We want to point out that this method can be justified with Markov chain theory, therefore our computation using this trick is still an exact Markov chain simulation.
 The essential effect of this trick is updating those important features more often than a large number of coefficients for irrelevant features.
 However, note that when $\zeta$ is chosen to be very large, only a few (say ones) coefficients are updated using HMC, and we therefore lose the ability of HMC in suppressing random walk.
-The consequence is that Markov chain may be harder to travel across the modes, as travelling from one mode to the other needs to update a very small coefficient to a large value.
+The consequence of this is that the Markov chain may have more difficulty travelling across the modes, as travelling from one mode to another requires a very small coefficient to be updated to a large one.
 Further research is needed to find the optimal choice of $\zeta$.
 The implementation used in our examples chose $\zeta=0.05$ when $\alpha$ is set to $1$, for which about $10\%$ of coefficients are updated in each iteration.